cubexch/gitbook/implied-matching.md

 ## Relationship to `fill_price`

-Note that for trades resulting in an [Implied Match Fee or Rebate](./implied-matching.md#ImpliedMatchFeeOrRebate), **the price reported in the fill message will not equal the ratio of the quote quantity to the base quantity**, for two reasons:
+Note that for trades resulting in an [Implied Match Fee](implied-matching.md#implied-match-fee), **the price reported in the fill message will not equal the ratio of the quote quantity to the base quantity**, for two reasons:
-- The `fill_price` reported is net of the implied asset fees/rebates
+- The `fill_price` reported is net of the implied asset fee, if any
 - If the implied price is fractional, it will be rounded to the next worst level due to API limitations

 > ### Important